dfantunes/Mariadb/README.md

         ;
 Query OK, 0 rows affected (0.06 sec)
 ```
-> **Note:**  the Collate type can be changed for a necessity.
+> **Note:**  the Collate type can be changed if necessary.
 For more information check: [Collation Settings](https://mariadb.com/kb/en/setting-character-sets-and-collations/)

 # Verifying that the table has been created